jimka2001/clojure-rte/doc/dsc.md

 )
 ```

-The following is equivent but arguably more readable as the type constraints and
+The following is equivalent but arguably more readable as the type constraints and
 structure constraints are presented separately.

 ```clojure